rob040/LEDmatrixClock/README.md

 * Instead of scrolling text, there is also a static display mode for short messages, date, temperature or humidity only next to the time display.
 * Weather Location lookup has been made simpler; there is no longer the need to lookup the City-ID code; just enter a (valid) city name with optional 2-letter country code.
 Also GPS coordinates are now allowed as location input.
 * Added a display QUIET time config option, where the display can be Off or Dimmed or Dimmed with no Motion (ie. no scrolling, no blinking)
+* Replaced Wifi_manager with ESP_WiFiManager_Lite library, which allows multiple WiFi Accesspoints (SSID's) to be (pre-)configured, which is handy for a portable device.
+It also provides a fallback if one WiFi station goes down.

 ### known issues
 * Webpage update does halt the scrolling display for a moment.
 See [issue #8](https://github.com/rob040/LEDmatrixClock/issues/8) for more details.